 Our LIFD Visiting Fellows scheme aims to attract distinguished scholars from around the world to work with LIFD.
 Fellows are normally invited to spend between one and three months at the University of Leeds; longer stays may also be possible subject to funding.
 Fellows will have full library access and IT support, office space in one of our Schools and will be able to access suitable Laboratories and High Performance Computing to support their research.
 We expect Fellows to deliver an LIFD colloquia talk and we encourage visitors to proactively engage with our postgraduate students and wider LIFD research activity during their stay.

-We invite applications for LIFD Visiting Fellows at two career stages:
+We invite applications for LIFD Visiting Fellows at three career stages:

 - Junior Fellows are early career researchers- experienced postdoctoral researchers or academic staff in their first permanent role as a lecturer/assistant professor;

 - Senior Fellows are established researchers, normally associate or full professors with a strong track record of independent research.